Disability Benefits for Children: 8 Things to Know

 5. Continuing Disability Reviews

-Adults and children who receive Social Security payments, whether SSI or SSDI, are subject to periodic evaluations by Social Security to determine whether or not they remain disabled from a condition that qualifies them for disability benefits.
+Adults and children who receive Social Security payments, whether SSI or SSDI, are subject to periodic Continuing Disability Reviews by Social Security to determine whether or not they remain disabled from a condition that qualifies them for disability benefits.

 A child’s eligibility for disability benefits must be reviewed at least once every three years for children under the age of 18 whose symptoms are likely to improve.
 For children who are born with low birth weight, the review process for SSDI begins at the age of one.